LOCALLA NEIGHBORHOOD GUIDE

 Inventory: Most of the inventory

-Pricing: Sitting at or below asking
+Pricing: At or below asking

 The bulk of MDR listings are condos.
 They move slower than SFRs and tend to sell at or just below asking.
 Buyers have more negotiating room here than in most Westside markets.